 The team utilized a total of 607 thermal conduction heater wells, 551 vapor extraction wells and over 300 linear feet of horizontal vapor extraction wells to heat and capture volatilized contaminants.
 Extracted vapors were treated through a thermal oxidizer and acid gas scrubber at a flow rate of approximately 1,500 standard cubic feet per minute.

 To address the variance in bedrock depth, TerraTherm custom fabricated heater casings to the appropriate length for the given site.
 Heater lengths and heater circuiting were subsequently customized to ensure treatment across the varying bedrock surface.
-Redesign and fabrication of heaters, as well as reconfiguration of electrical circuits also occured in real-time.
-No down-time occured.
+Redesign and fabrication of heaters, as well as reconfiguration of electrical circuits also occurred in real-time.
+No down-time occurred.

 To address potential NAPL migration, a customized drilling and well installation procedure was developed to prevent further mobilization of NAPL into bedrock during or after well installation.
 Based on data from a significant number of downgradient monitoring wells, we observed zero evidence of downward migration of NAPL due to drilling.

 To address the large contaminant mass, the wellfield was designed to operate in two phases.
 Each phase covered approximately half of the wellfield, with overlap in the middle to reduce the peak daily contaminant loading ~10,000 lbs VOCs/day).
 This allowed the aboveground treatment train to be of standard size.

 As documented in USEPA’s September 2015 “Remedial Action Report Approval” and the associated ISTR Construction Completion Report, the ISTR system operated from May 2014 to February 2015, resulting in the removal of 496,400 lbs of VOC contamination, which equates to 99.7% VOC mass removed from soils.
 The soil cleanup levels were met at all 139 post-treatment sample locations.